How To Get Dressed Faster

 For the items that you love and have never worn, but don't necessarily want to get rid of, create outfits around them.

-5. Create An Arsenal Of Go-To Style Tricks
+Go-To Style Tricks

 Having a selection of styling tricks will save you so much time and frustration.
 Styling tricks can be anything from cuffing your jeans,tucking in your shirt, rolling up your sleeve adding a third piece to each outfit etc.